 4. Baghmara Reserve Forest

-Situated at a mere distance of just 4 Kms from the town of Baghmara, this reserve forest finds itself a spot in the Meghalaya national park list first because of its location on the South Garo Hills and second because of the creatures that inhabit this forest.
+Situated at a mere distance of just 4 Kms from the town of Baghmara, this is one of the best wildlife sanctuaries in Meghalaya and finds itself a spot in the Meghalaya national park list first because of its location on the South Garo Hills and second because of the creatures that inhabit this forest.
 Four legged creatures like the elephants and langurs can be found here in high numbers, besides fauna, a wide array of flora can also be found in this national park of Meghalaya, like the pitcher plants and other wild flowers.
 When on your Meghalaya road trip you must not miss out on witnessing the Garo tribe and the unique ways in which they live.

-If you’re lucky, you might also witness the herd of elephants traversing from the Balpakram national forest to Baghmara via the Baghmara Forest Reserve, truly making it one of the best national parks in Meghalaya.
+If you’re lucky, you might also witness the herd of elephants traversing from the Balpakram wildlife sanctuaries in Meghalaya to Baghmara via the Baghmara Forest Reserve, truly making it one of the best national parks in Meghalaya.

 Best time to visit: October- February